pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 ### Drag

-Let's make a trail when the user touch the screen and drag its finger across the screen.
+Let's make a trail when the user touches the screen and drags his finger across it.

 First, add a new member that will contain the association between a finger and a trail: